 First study author Alexander Rodriguez-Palacios, Ph.D., of Case Western Reserve University in Cleveland, OH, and colleagues say that their results suggest that patients with Crohn’s disease could reduce their symptoms simply by changing the type of fat in their diet.

 Crohn’s disease is a type of inflammatory bowel disease characterized by inflammation of the gastrointestinal tract.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, Crohn’s disease is estimated to affect more than half a million people in the United States.
-Onset of the condition is most among adults in their 20s.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, Crohn’s disease is estimated to affect more than

 There is currently no cure for Crohn’s disease, but there are medications that can help to reduce gut inflammation, which may ease symptoms.
 The new study, however, suggests that simple dietary changes may also be effective.

 To reach their findings, Dr. Rodriguez-Palacios and team analyzed the effects of two different diets on the guts of mice with Crohn’s disease.

 One group of mice was fed a diet high in plant-derived, “good” fats – such as coconut oil and cocoa butter – while another group was fed a normal diet.